luphysics/PyMODA/docs/developer-guide.md

 ## Project structure

-Subfolders contain their own README files.
+Many subfolders contain their own README files, describing their contents.
 When you click on a subfolder, GitHub will render the README below the file structure.

 ## Naming conventions and code style

 PyMODA code should follow the standard guidelines and naming conventions for Python.
-Code may be formatted with the PyCharm auto-formatter (by default, the shortcut to format a file is `Ctrl`+`Alt`+`L`).
+To ensure that the codebase uses a similar style, Git hooks will automatically format code when it is committed.

 PyMODA consists of 5 main windows, whose names are abbreviated in the codebase.
 The abbreviations are as follows: